c3g/monitor/README.md

 run_processing, at the moment, most run_processing is managed by Haig Djambazian's pipeline which I believe is a set of bash scripts.
-However, it seems that some of his processing relies on this monitor for complementary steps notably MultiQC and reporting emails.
-Currently investigating but I think it is the WatchCheckpoints workflow in monitor.nf that manages the interface between his stuff and this monitor.
+However, it seems that some of his processing relies on this monitor for complementary steps, notably MultiQC and reporting emails.
+They are part of WatchCheckpoints workflow in monitor.nf that manages the interface between Haig's stuff and this monitor.
+It uses to run from the main branch of the repo, under the bravolims user, but it hasn't been restarted since the last Abacus outages (2023/07/08 & 2023/08/05).